Does Medicare Cover the Measles Vaccine?

 If you have Medicare benefits through Part C, your provider might require that you get your vaccines and other prescription drugs from a pharmacy that is included in the plan’s network of providers.
 If you aren’t sure about the providers, you can check your written plan or speak to a representative of your plan’s provider.

-What are measles?
+What are Measles?

-• Red rash all over the body
+- Red rash all over the body

-• Runny nose
+- Runny nose

-• Red eyes
+- Red and watery eyes

-• White spots in the mouth
+- White spots in the mouth

-• Sore throat
+- Sore throat

-For seniors, especially those who have a weakened immune system, catching the measles can cause serious and even life-threatening complications like ear infections, diarrhea, pneumonia, and encephalitis.
+For seniors, especially those who have a weakened immune system, catching measles can cause serious and even life-threatening complications like ear infections, diarrhea, pneumonia, and encephalitis.

-If you or someone you are caring for is at risk for getting the measles and you aren’t sure if they had exposure or were vaccinated as a child, it’s a good idea to discuss your concerns with your health care provider.
+If you or someone you are caring for is at risk of getting measles and you aren’t sure if they had exposure or were vaccinated as a child, it’s a good idea to discuss your concerns with your health care provider.
 In many cases, even if you’ve had an MMR or MMVR, you may have lost your immunity and need a booster vaccine.
 If you have prescription drug coverage you probably have coverage for this valuable vaccine.